kallaway/100-days-of-code/r1-log.md

 Also, I purchased Udemy course, JavaScript BootCamp course from Colt Steele.
 I really got interested in Udemy, today.
 I checked course contents and I felt like I am missing amazing courses.
 I finished 2 sections.
 It is starting from scratch; but going so deep with projects.
 I hope I will like it.

 Feelings: Today, I was in the flow, I was so motivated and always switched between learning different stuff.
 I woke up at 7.30 and started coding!
 Wow, today I am feeling so awesome!
 I hope it will last.
 I can still continue; but I am feeling my brain is a little full and heavy now.
 I will stop.

+Day 73: February 14, 2020

+Today's Progress: I started with SQL course, finished another chapter.
+Learned about altering the table, and did a little DataQuest course, I couldn't finish because it seemed hard a little.
+Then I finished clock project from course.
+Did some courses from Udemy about JS.
+Then, started doing C# course and read about Application Management Lifecycle and Databases.

+Feelings: I felt today so nervous, like I need to go back and review everything that I learned already.
+I need to go back to CSS especially, I am not so good at design.
+I am trying to study but I am studying for exam and doing Udemy course, too.
+I want to review everything, I hope I can do it!
+Soon!